sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/README.md

 ## Details and Examples

-More details and "how to" examples for Tensorflow can be found in:
+More details and "how to" examples for TensorFlow can be found in:

 [Inferable quantizers for TensorFlow](keras/inferable_quantizers/README.md)

 [Trainable quantizers for TensorFlow](keras/README.md)

-And for pytorch:
+And for PyTorch:

 [Inferable quantizers for PyTorch](pytorch/inferable_quantizers/README.md)